 About the composer

 Galina Ustvolskaya’s entire life (17.VI.191922.XII.2006) is tied up with one and the same city.
 She was born on June 17, 1919 in Petrograd (now Saint Petersburg).
-From 1934 to 1937 she studied cello at the Leningrad Capella.
+From 1926 to 1936 she studied composition and cello at the Leningrad Capella.
+Then for two years she was taking composition lessons in the College.
 In 1939 she entered Dmitri Shostakovich's composition class at the Leningrad Conservatory.
 In August 1941, together with the most of the members of the Conservatory she was evacuated to Tashkent, then went to her mother and sister in Komi ASSR where she was getting combat rations serving as a sentry.
 In 1944 she returned to Leningrad and continued her studies.
 Ustvolskaya particularly wanted to study under Shostakovich as she thought him the only composer able to teach her anything.
 As the years went by, however, and she came to know the man and his music better, her opinions were dramatically revised.

 Her composition teacher, who seldom praised his students, valued Ustvolskaya’s work very highly and said of her: "I am convinced that the music of G. I. Ustvolskaya will achieve worldwide renown, to be valued by all who perceive truth in music to be of paramount importance".
 He sent some of his own as yet unfinished works to Ustvolskaya, attaching great value to her comments.
 Some of these pieces even contain quotations from his pupil's compositions; for example, he employed the second theme of the Finale of her Trio throughout the Fifth String Quartet and in the Michelangelo Suite (no. 9).

 On graduating from the conservatory Ustvolskaya was at once admitted to the Composers' Union and from 1947 until 1950 honed her skills as a graduate student.
-In 1948, Ustvolskaya began teaching composition at the Leningrad Rimsky-Korsakov College of Music, and continued to do so for around 30 years.
+In September 1947, Ustvolskaya began teaching composition at the Leningrad Rimsky-Korsakov College of Music, and continued to do so till February 1977.
 According to the composer, she taught "only to subsist on it", and did not see herself as the creator of any of well-regarded composers: "They were educated at the Conservatory".
 In general, she expected her students to work to the same high standards she set for herself and, despite reports to the contrary, she never singled out any of her students for special praise.

 Ustvolskaya’s first compositions were a considerable success and were performed by leading musicians at the most prestigious concert halls of the city (for example, Stepan Razin's Dream, a composition for bass and a symphony orchestra was deemed fit to open four successive seasons at the Leningrad Philarmonic’s Grand Hall).
 But already by the 1950s her name had begun to disappear from the concert bills, to be replaced by those of the socially connected and the officially sanctioned; premieres of her music became increasingly rare, and many of her works were published decades after their composition.
 Ustvolskaya started to become more and more isolated, since she did not want to participate in social and political life, and her music was too far from the Soviet ideals.
 And although there were occasional performances of her works (about once a year), the state-owned record label "Melodiya" was releasing some of her records, and Leningrad's musical critics praised her talent, the author herself was dissatisfied with the level of performance available at the time.